 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-GIRFT is part of an aligned set of programmes within NHS England and NHS Improvement and therefore, NHS England and NHS Improvement are the legal entity and data controller with respect to statements in this privacy notice.
-There is a separate NHS England and NHS Improvement Privacy notice which outlines the data within NHSE/I for GIRFT purposes.
-Please click here to access the NHSE/I Privacy Notice.
+GIRFT is part of an aligned set of programmes within NHS England and therefore, NHS England are the legal entity and data controller with respect to statements in this privacy notice.
+There is a separate NHS England Privacy notice which outlines the data within NHS England for GIRFT purposes.
+Please click here to access the NHS England Privacy Notice.

-This privacy notice is issued on behalf of GIRFT but where we use the terms ‘GIRFT’, ‘we’, ‘us’ or ‘our’ in this privacy notice in a legal sense, we are referring to NHS England and NHS Improvement as the relevant legal entity for GIRFT.
+This privacy notice is issued on behalf of GIRFT but where we use the terms ‘GIRFT’, ‘we’, ‘us’ or ‘our’ in this privacy notice in a legal sense, we are referring to NHS England as the relevant legal entity for GIRFT.